University Hospital Inpatient Stroke Service

 Neuro ICU Service

-Residents rotate through the neurological intensive care unit for one month during their intern year, and one month during their PGY2 or PGY3 year.
+Residents rotate through the neurological intensive care unit for two weeks during their intern year, and one month during their PGY2 or PGY3 year.
 Residents learn to admit, diagnose and treat those neurological patients whose acuity level requires intensive care.
-Aside from a clinical component, the rotation has didactic and Socratic teaching during ICU rounds as well as separate didactic sessions given by the Neurocritical Care physicians.

 Neurology Outpatient Services

 Our program differs from many other programs in that the Neurology Clinic is a major training site.
 Our clinic has successfully integrated the efforts of residents and faculty to provide not only a high standard of care but also a quality learning experience.
-Approximately 27,000 adult patients are seen each year in the General Neurology Clinic and subspecialty clinics.
-Each resident works full time in the Neurology Outpatient Services for approximately 4 months during the residency.
-The first clinic rotation that a resident has is a two-week outpatient block is in a different subspecialty area, including:
+Each resident works full time in the various University Hospital Clinics for approximately six months during the residency.

-Residents also do focused outpatient rotations in each of the following:
+Residents do focused outpatient rotations in each of the following:

 - Multiple sclerosis